ranga4all1/sec-coding-2025/mini-firewall/README.md

 - **Chunk-based Sorting**: Sorts packets in chunks of 10 to avoid global sorting, processing each chunk independently.
 - **Batch Marking**: Includes markers in the output file to delineate separate batches of sorted packets.
 - **Command-Line Arguments**: Uses `argparse` for easy configuration of input and output file names.
+- **Output Customization**: Added options to suppress the header, batch markers, or output only the serial number for compatibility with autograders.

 ## Usage